helidon-io/helidon/docs/se/config/hierarchical-features.md

 ## Configuration Node Types

-The config system represents configuration in memory using three types of nodes, each a different interface defined within the [`ConfigNode`](/apidocs/io.helidon.config/io/helidon/config/spi/ConfigNode.html) interface.
+The config system represents configuration in memory using three types of nodes, each a different interface defined within the [`ConfigNode`][confignode] interface.

 | Type | Java Interface | Usage |
 |----|----|----|